nangia/NayantaraDues/README.md

 For those in hurry and don't want to run the program.
 Here's the current output of the program based on various possible models that might be used:

 * Nayantara owes Sahitya Academy INR 465,863.74 (Interest of 8% per annum)
-* Nayantara owes Sahitya Academy INR 7,390,039.90 (Interest of 10% per annum)
+* Nayantara owes Sahitya Academy INR 793,154.65 (Interest of 10% per annum)
-* Nayantara owes Sahitya Academy INR 425,484,901.22 (Interest of 15% per annum)
+* Nayantara owes Sahitya Academy INR 2,878,772.69 (Interest of 15% per annum)

-Since, she has only returned INR 1,00,000, looks there she should write a cheque for the balance also.
+Since, she has only returned INR 1,00,000, I guess, she has to return the balance amount.